Survivors are still being pulled from the rubble more than 24 hours after Turkey earthquake - KTVZ

 What’s the situation in Turkey?

-In Turkey, at least 3,381 people have died and several thousand are injured, the head of the country’s disaster services, Yunus Sezer told a news conference Monday night.
+In Turkey, the death toll has risen to 3,549, Turkish President Recep Tayyip Erdogan said Tuesday afternoon, bringing the total deaths across Turkey and Syria to at least 5,151.
+Erdogan also declared a state of emergency in 10 provinces for three months.

-Aftershocks continue to shake the region, creating treacherous conditions for rescuers and survivors — dramatic video shows buildings collapsing hours after the initial quake, sending dust piles into the air as people run away screaming.
+The region has experienced several aftershocks, creating treacherous conditions for rescuers and survivors — dramatic video showed buildings collapsing hours after the initial quake, sending dust piles into the air as people ran away screaming.

 The weather and the scale of the disaster were making it challenging for aid teams to reach the affected area, Turkish Health Minister Fahrettin Koca said, adding that helicopters were unable to take off on Monday due to the poor weather.